Communist League (Canada)

-In the late 1980s, the RWL left the FI to become part of the new Pathfinder tendency spearheaded by the SWP.
-It changed its name to the Communist League in 1990.
+In 1990, the RWL left the FI to become part of the new Pathfinder tendency spearheaded by the SWP and changed its name to the Communist League.
 The new group ceased publication of the English Socialist Voice in favour of selling The Militant, published in New York City by the SWP.

-Michel Prairie is the group's general secretary and primary spokesperson.
+Michel Prairie is the group's general secretary and primary spokesperson, succeeding Steve Penner in the early 1990s.

 In early 2004, John Riddell, the RWL's former national secretary, his partner Suzanne Weiss, and Roger Annis left the CL over a dispute regarding protests against the 2003 invasion of Iraq, and started Socialist Voice, taking the name of the RWL's old newspaper.

 The CL operates a Pathfinder Bookstore in Montreal.
+Throughout the 1980s and 1990s, the RWL and then the CL had branches in Toronto, Montreal, and Vancouver.
+Branches and bookstores in Toronto and Vancouver were closed by 2008, with CL members from those locations relocated to Montreal to consolidate the organization there.

 Candidates for public office

 The Communist League has run candidates in some federal, provincial and municipal elections in Canada, most notably in Ontario and Quebec.

 As the Communist League has not registered as a political party with Elections Canada, their candidates are listed as "non-affiliated" on the ballot.